 And, yes, they are boring

-However, this study also addressed the belief that, when using slides, the slides themselves are not the problem.
+Interestingly, this study also addressed the misplaced belief that, when using slides, the slides themselves are not the problem.
 If people knew how to use slideware properly, this argument goes, there wouldn’t be a problem.
 “PowerPoint doesn’t bore people,” these folks often say.
 “Using PowerPoint poorly is what bores people.”

-Not true.
-The Barcelona study demonstrated that eliminating slides improves both average and good presenters.
-In this particular study, while one professor’s students scored higher overall than the other—i.e. one lecturer was a better presenter than the other—the students of both professors who saw slides scored significantly lower than those who didn’t.
+The Barcelona study also demonstrated that eliminating slides improves both average and good presenters.
+In this particular study, two professors delivered identical presentations, each showing slides in one presentation and not showing slides in another.
+While one professor’s students scored higher overall than the other—i.e. one lecturer was a better presenter than the other—the students who saw slides from either professor scored significantly lower on a post-lecture quiz than those who didn’t.